AndreaDejanGrande/vDinar/doc/multiwallet-qt.md

 Changes to bitcoin.cpp
 ----------------------
-bitcoin.cpp is the entry point into bitcoin-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
+bitcoin.cpp is the entry point into vdinar-qt, and as such, will require some minor modifications to provide hooks for multiple wallet support.
 Most importantly will be the way it instantiates WalletModels and passes them to the singleton BitcoinGUI instance called window.
 Formerly, BitcoinGUI kept a pointer to a single instance of a WalletModel.
 The initial change required is very simple: rather than calling `window.setWalletModel(&walletModel);` we perform the